 Some church bodies are particularly good in certain areas of Christian witness.
 For example, the Salvation Army has its strength in feeding and housing the poor and downtrodden – there are none better.
-While most conservative evangelical Christians might hold some different theological views, many members support the work that the Salvation Army performs.
-Similarly, there are Rescue Missions serving many larger cities and towns throughout America.
+While most conservative evangelical Christians might hold different theological views, many members support the Salvation Army’s work.
+Similarly, Rescue Missions are serving many larger cities and towns throughout America.
 They give hope, important life instruction, and Christian witness to those in great need who have no one else to support them.
-Many of these missions have an evangelical Christian belief system that might be different from some denominations.
+Many of these missions have an evangelical Christian belief system that might differ from some denominations.
 Still, supporting these missions provides a Christian witness to those unreachable by other means.

 Summary of the Divided Church

 The divided Church has always been a difficult topic for non-believers to understand.
 How could God’s Church on Earth become so fragmented, with many widely divergent churches all claiming to represent the truth?

 There are certain fundamental beliefs that a Christian church has to have to be considered “Christian,” such as a belief in the Resurrection and the deity of Christ.
 Just about every other doctrine and belief in the Church has disagreement among different church factions.

 While this may seem insurmountable, it does not need to be.
 Christian groups can become united behind a certain cause.
 One modern example is the heroic fight against legalized abortion from the Catholic Church and many evangelical Christians.
 Although these two groups disagree on many doctrinal issues, they have been able to pool their resources behind a common fight.